 If your ceremony is due to take place up to 30 September this year, and you haven't already given notice of marriage, we'll contact you to arrange an appointment.

-From Monday 3 August we'll be able to offer Notice of Marriage appointments to anyone who has booked a ceremony within the next 12 months.
+Notice of Marriage appointments are now open for anyone who has booked a ceremony within the next 12 months.

 We suspended birth registrations in March, in line with government advice about stopping face-to-face appointments.